Sexual Offence Lawyer

 In our experience, a strategic defence is required, stemming from extensive preparation and a superior knowledge of the laws of evidence.We regularly retain experienced and dynamic Barristers who specialise in this jurisdiction.
 It goes without saying that all matters are dealt with in the strictest of confidence and with the utmost consideration.

 There are many different sexual offences proscribed in the legislation and it would be impractical to describe each of them in this section.
 However, some of the more commonly prosecuted sexual offences are detailed below, along with the relevant provisions and sentences.
 If you are charged with any sexual offence, it is crucial that you obtain legal advice in relation to your charges.
-Please visit our contact us page and make an appointment with one of our experienced criminal lawyers.
+Please visit our contact us page and make an appointment with one of our experienced sexual offence lawyers.

 Historical Sexual Offences